0xAMR/doc_havoc/README.md

 # DocHavoc

-A no-frills, free and open source software documentation tool based on JSON & markdown and built with React & TypeScript.
+A no-frills, free and open source software documentation tool based on JSON and Markdown.
+Built with React and TypeScript.

 ## Getting Started with Create React App